rails/rails/README.md

 Ruby classes or Ruby classes with a set of interfaces provided by the Active Model module.
 Read more about Active Model in its [README](activemodel/README.rdoc).

-The _Controller layer_ handles incoming HTTP requests and provides suitable responses.
+The _Controller layer_ is responsible for handling incoming HTTP requests and providing suitable responses.
 Usually this means returning HTML, but Rails controllers can also generate XML, JSON, PDFs, mobile-specific views, and more.
 Controllers load and manipulate models, and render view templates to generate appropriate HTTP responses.
 In Rails, incoming requests are routed by Action Dispatch to an appropriate controller, and